amit-avit/az-ps-module-versions/README.md

-# az-ps-module-versions
+# Azure PowerShell modules for GitHub Actions and Azure DevOps Tasks

-To make Azure PowerShell module versions available as releases.
+To make Azure PowerShell module versions available as releases for GitHub Actions and Azure DevOps Tasks.